georgia-koukoutou/programming-blog/README.md

 ### Models

-The models file specifies all the different entities used by the application (users, posts, comments, tags, votes).
+The models file specifies all the different entities used by the application (users, posts, comments, tags, votes) and their relationship.

 ### Templates